md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 [83] GOVERNMENT OF THE PEOPLE'S REPUBLIC OF BANGLADESH.
 Bangladesh National Portal[EB/OL].
-Dhaka: Government of the People’s Republic of Bangladesh, 2026[2026-06-19].
+Dhaka: Government of the People's Republic of Bangladesh, 2026[2026-06-19].
 Available:
 <https://bangladesh.gov.bd>

 # Contact